mohanvive/editor-pugins/editor-plugins.md

 ###### Starting a Test Debug Session

-The Ballerina test functions can also be debugged with the similar steps explained above.
+The Ballerina test functions can also be debugged using the codelens.
+The `debug` codelens will automatically appear on top of each Ballerina test function and the users are able to execute/debug only a selected test case by clicking on the corresponding codelens, as shown below.

 ![Start_Test Quick Debug Session](/learn/images/start-quick-test-debug-session.gif)